yzabalotski/justdoit/README.md

 # justdoit
 one more todo list implementation - university project

+## TODO list description
+Each todolist consists of a title field and a list of tasks.

+### Task description
+Each task consists of a title field and a description field.

 ## API
 API is based on vnd.api+json.
 #### get api description